ministryofjustice/opg-paper-identity/README.md

 - Certificate provider: `http://localhost:8080/start?personType=certificateProvider&lpas[]=M-XYXY-YAGA-0000`
 - Voucher: `http://localhost:8080/start?personType=voucher&lpas[]=M-XYXY-YAGA-35G3`

-In local development the LPA UID(s) you use will impact the behaviour of the application (see[Mocks](#mocks) below for more information).
+In local development the LPA UID(s) you use will impact the behaviour of the application (see [Mocks](#mocks) below for more information).

 ## Tests

-A number of `make` commands exist to simplify the running of tests and static-code-analysis. `make api-test` and `make front-test` can be used to dun unit and integration tests, alongside Psalm and PHPCS.
+A number of `make` commands exist to simplify the running of tests and static-code-analysis. `make api-test` and `make front-test` can be used to run unit and integration tests, alongside Psalm and PHPCS.
 There are more specific commands for each available, which you can find by running `make help`.
 Reports from these tests, including code-coverage can be found in the `build/` dir for each service.

-End-to-end tests for the serivce have been written with cypress and live in `e2e-tests/cypress/`, these can be run with `make cypress`.
+End-to-end tests for the service have been written with cypress and live in `e2e-tests/cypress/`, these can be run with `make cypress`.
 If you wish to run an individual e2e-test, this can be achieved by running `npm install` followed by `npm test` from within the `e2e-tests/` folder.

 ## Mocks